-Amber Alert issued after non-verbal 9-year-old abducted outside Florida Home Depot
+Amber Alert is canceled in Florida after 9-year-old boy with autism is found dead

 CLICK HERE TO GET THE FOX NEWS APP

-The Miami-Dade Police Department also says Ripley has autism and is non-verbal.
+The Miami-Dade Police Department also said Ripley has autism and is non-verbal.

 Investigators are warning the public not to approach the suspects if spotted – but instead to call law enforcement immediately.